GitLab

 Normal pipelines that are run on GitLab’s servers get provided with a CI_JOB_TOKEN

 which can be used to authenticate when pulling submodules that are other private GitLab repositories, or when pulling/pushing to the GitLab container registry.
-If you want access when running locally, first create a personal access token.
+If you want access when running locally, first create a personal access token through the GitLab web interface (with the necessary permissions).
 Then add it to your .gitlab-ci-local-variables.yml

 file as shown: